-Free Recipes, Lessons, Videos And Resources For Bake For Family Fun Month
+Free Recipes, Lessons, Videos, And Resources For Bake For Family Fun Month

 — Home Baking Assn (@HomeBaking) January 31, 2017

-The Home Baking Association designated February as Bake for Family Fun Month and they have a slew of activities games, recipes and free resources to ensure the family can bake throughout the month.
-The resources are divided into four, weekly categories ensuring that you can create and bake every day of the month.
+The Home Baking Association designated February as Bake for Family Fun Month and they have a slew of activities, games, recipes, and free resources to help families bake throughout the month.
+The resources are divided into four weekly categories so that you can create and bake every day of the month.
 The categories are divided as follows.

 - Week One: “Let’s Get Started Baking”